How Phases Will Help Women Reclaim Their Lives

 She’ll learn about human trafficking and suffer with her realizations.
 We’ll offer a reflective time to become more conscious of behavioral choices, the effects of those choices on herself and others, and to ‘catch a glimpse’ of what positive change would look like.
 She has to decide, is she going to stay, or run?

-CLIENTELE: highly volatile, angry, fearful, hypervigilant, deceptive, constantly testing, unstable sobriety
+EXPECT: highly volatile, angry, fearful, hypervigilant, deceptive, constantly testing, unstable sobriety

 Freedom – Program Phase 2 (3 to 6 months):